 How does one determine who to grant privilege to?
 It depends on several factors.
 Network administrators could authorize users based on their role in the business unit, their seniority, the time of day, or if there is any special circumstance.

-Typically, a least privileged environment has users that are working with non-privileged accounts.
+Typically, a least privileged environment has users who are working with non-privileged accounts.
 These accounts are called Least Privileged Accounts (LUA) and they are categorized into two types namely:

 Standard user accounts

-These only have a few privileges, which include internet browsing and accessing certain types of applications and resources defined by role-based access policies.
+These only have a few privileges, which include internet browsing and accessing certain types of applications and resources defined by role-based PAM policies.

 Guest user accounts

 These possess lesser amount of privileges as compared to standard user accounts.
-They are only allowed to do basic application access and internet browsing.
+They are only allowed to do basic application-privileged access management and internet browsing.

-Meanwhile, a privileged account is any account that can give access to non-privileged accounts.
+Meanwhile, a privileged account is any account that can give privileged access management to non-privileged accounts.
 Privileged users have elevated capabilities and access, making them more at risk of compromising data.